MqllR/storj-storagenode-chart/README.md

 2. Create your identity

-As explain in this [documentation](https://helm.sh/docs/chart_template_guide/accessing_files/), helm can't access files not in the chart directory.
+As explain in this [documentation](https://helm.sh/docs/chart_template_guide/accessing_files/), helm can't access files outside of the chart directory.
 You can create the identity by yourself or copy the storj identity path to the local chart directory:

 ```
 mkdir -p secrets/identity-storagenode/